zammad/zammad-admin-documentation/system/integrations/smime.rst

      the certificate or
    * importing a public certificate of a specific user you've been provided to verify the mail content.

-This integration **does not** come with automatic trusted CAs, as Zammad can't predict which use base is valid to you.
+This integration **does not** come with automatic trusted CAs, as Zammad can't predict which user base is valid to you.

 Where to get S/MIME certificates from?
 --------------------------------------